 - a.
+DRE voting systems shall meet the following requirements for processing speed: - i.
+Operate at a speed sufficient to respond to any operator input without perceptible delay (no more than three seconds).
+Processing speed requirements for response to voter input are in Section 3.2.6.1. - ii.
+If the consolidation of polling place data is done locally, perform this consolidation in a time not to exceed five minutes for each device in the polling place - b.
 Processing accuracy is defined as the ability of the system to process voting data stored in DRE voting devices or in removable memory modules installed in such devices.
 Processing includes all operations to consolidate voting data after the polls have been closed.
 DRE voting systems shall: - i.
 Produce reports that are completely consistent, with no discrepancy among reports of voting device data produced at any level - ii.
 Produce consolidated reports containing absentee, provisional or other voting data that are similarly error-free.
-Any discrepancy, regardless of source, is resolvable to a procedural error, to the failure of a non-memory device or to an external cause - b.
+Any discrepancy, regardless of source, is resolvable to a procedural error, to the failure of a non-memory device or to an external cause - c.
 DRE system memory devices used to retain control programs and data shall have demonstrated error-free data retention for a period of 22 months.
 Error-free retention may be achieved by the use of redundant memory elements, provided that the capability for conflict resolution or correction among elements is included.